The Graduate School of Arts & Sciences: A Hub of Intellectual Discovery

 Our emphasis is on the individual graduate student, beginning with the proper match among interests, programs, and faculty advisors and continuing with a sustained concern for the student’s development as a researcher, scholar, practitioner, teacher, and professional.
+We welcome students of every background and viewpoint and strive to provide an environment that supports and encourages their valued contributions.
 Our programs are designed to build a solid foundation for a successful future both here at Boston University, recognized as one of only 62 distinguished research universities in the United States and Canada by the Association of American Universities, and beyond.

-The Graduate School of Arts & Sciences offers MFA programs in Creative Writing and Playwriting, and 30 PhD programs in the natural sciences, social sciences, and humanities.
+The Graduate School of Arts & Sciences offers MFA programs in Creative Writing, Playwriting, and Literary Translation, and 30 PhD programs in the natural sciences, social sciences, and humanities.
 We invite you to explore the details, programs and requirements, and application deadlines for your program of interest.

 Accreditations and Memberships

 Boston University is accredited by the New England Association of Schools and Colleges, Inc.; is a member of the Association of American Universities (AAU); is recognized by the University of the State of New York; and is a member of the following agencies: the American Society of Composers, Authors and Publishers; the American Council of Learned Societies; Universities Research Association; EDUCOM Interuniversity Communications Council; and the National Association of Schools and Colleges of the United Methodist Church.